 “Dang, he’s good,” Alex said from his vantage point on the outer deck.
 “How does he do that?”

 “Our little brother learned from the best,” Aaron said.
-At the ripe old age of twenty, Aaron was the oldest of the sons of Prince Marcos of Madain Saleh, and would be considered the Crown Prince, if they still had a kingdom to call their own.
+At the ripe old age of twenty, Aaron was the oldest of the sons of Prince Marcos Sayid of Madain Saleh, and would be considered the crown prince, if they still had a kingdom to call their own.

-As it was, they had all been born in the United States and their monarchy had fallen two generations prior.
+As it was, they had all been born in the United States and their monarchy had fallen into the hands of their corrupt cousins.
 They were still billionaires, and notwithstanding a throne and a kingdom, still royalty should they ever choose to return to Northern Saudi Arabia and win back the chunk of arid land that was once their inheritance.
 Why fight for a tiny oasis bordered by the Jordanian desert when the world was their playground?

 Their parents had not waited a day past the required six weeks after having their babies before becoming pregnant for the next.
 As a result, Aaron, Owen, Hayden, and Augustus had been born less than a year apart from each other.

 As luck would have it, Alex’s father, his namesake and Prince Marcos’s best friend, had brought forth his only son just days prior to Gus, and Alex grew up as an honorary brother of the young princes.

 Alex stood within the protective circle of his friends and watched as Gus escorted the unsuspecting seventeen-year-old girl down the path toward the low shrubbery that made up the garden maze.

 Having visited their friend Logan’s inherited estate many times in the past few years, Gus knew the exact route to the center of the maze, where there was a romantic fountain and stone bench just the right size for a late-night rendezvous.
 Aaron hadn’t been joking when he’d said Gus learned from the best.
 Each of them had utilized that exact spot for the same purpose many times.